This qualification has three stages, each comprising 120 credits.

 Which modules you choose at Stage 1 will depend on your current modern language proficiency.
 We strongly recommend that you don’t study two modules in the same language at the same time.

 Italian and Chinese options are available for only a limited time – check the module descriptions for planned future availability.

 In Stage 2, you’ll explore the evolution and diversification of English.
 You'll also expand on your ability to use Spanish and your cultural knowledge of Spain and other Spanish-speaking countries – including at a one-week residential school in Spain.

-In Stage 3, for your English studies, you can choose between learning about how the English language is used in different contexts or explore creativity in the English language around the world1.
+In Stage 3, for your English studies, you can choose between learning about how the English language is shaped by its users to get things done in different contexts or explore creativity in the English language around the world1.
 For your final Spanish module, you’ll advance your understanding of the society and culture of contemporary Spain and Spanish-speaking countries as well as extending the practical skills of listening, speaking, reading and writing in Spanish.

 1Exploring English grammar (E304) is available for only a limited time – check the module description for planned future availability.

 We regularly review our curriculum; therefore, the qualification described on this page – including its availability, its structure, and available modules – may change over time.
 If we make changes to this qualification, we’ll update this page as soon as possible.
 Once you’ve registered or are studying this qualification, where practicable, we’ll inform you in good time of any upcoming changes.
 If you’d like to know more about the circumstances in which the University might make changes to the curriculum, see our Academic Regulations or contact us.
 This description was last updated on 20 March 2019.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The BA (Honours) Language Studies uses a variety of study materials and has the following elements: